gotree94/turtlebot3/eng/06-03_navigation_simulation.md

 2. Click on the map where the actual robot is located and drag the large green arrow toward the direction where the robot is facing.

-3. Repeat step 1 and 2 until the LDS sensor data is overlaid on the saved map. <br>
+3. Repeat step 1 and 2 until the LDS sensor data is overlaid on the saved map.

-4. Launch keyboard teleoperation node to precisely locate the robot on the map.
+4. Launch the keyboard teleoperation node to precisely locate the robot on the map.
+**[Remote PC]**
 ```
 $ roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch
 ```